 After a long agonizing decision of which restaurant was offering the tastiest sounding lunch option, I went to one that included a glass of wine and had a matambre a la pizza for the main.
 Matambre is a thin cut of meat from the underbelly and is the ultimate carb-free pizza crust.
 That makes three consecutive days of eating “pizza,” except day one was (leftover) fajita pizza and day two was a calzone/giant baked dumpling.
 Despite some ominous clouds and scattered showers, I was able to visit the bar street again in the evening for a couple drinks at a bar which served full liters in giant glass mugs.

-Mailho Helado (1/4 kilo)300
+Mailho Helado (1/4 kilo)

-Jack House Cheeseburger890
+Jack House Cheeseburger

-(USD 12.81)
+1790 ARS (USD 12.81)

 Sat, Feb 13